slunski/notqmail/README.md

 qmail is a secure, reliable, efficient, simple message transfer agent.
 It is meant as a replacement for the entire sendmail-binmail system on typical Internet-connected UNIX hosts.
-See BLURB, BLURB2, BLURB3, and BLURB4 for more detailed advertisements.
+See BLURB.md, BLURB2.md, BLURB3.md, and BLURB4.md for more detailed advertisements.

-INSTALL says how to set up and test qmail.
-If you're upgrading from a previous version, read UPGRADE instead.
+INSTALL.md says how to set up and test qmail.
+If you're upgrading from a previous version, read UPGRADE.md instead.

 See PIC.* for some ``end-to-end'' pictures of mail flowing through the qmail system.